storefront-x/storefront-x/docs/getting-started/how-it-works.md

 import Button from '#ioc/components/Button'
 ```

-With this import, we are telling we want file named Button from concept (directory inside module) names components.
+With this import, we are telling we want file named Button from concept (directory inside module) named components.
 But we aren't specifying from which module this button should be imported.

 ```
 modules/